-- The midterm exam will be given on Monday March 25.
+- The midterm exam will be given on Wednesday March 19.
 It is worth 45% of your final grade. - The Final will be given at the appointed hour during finals week.
-This is currently Monday, May 20, from 6:20 to 8:20, however the College may change this schedule.
+This is currently Monday, May 19, from 6:20 to 8:20, however the College may change this schedule.
 The Final will be 45% of your grade. - The program and paper, worth the remaining 10% of your grade, will be a Turing Machine simulation and a short paper about that.
-You will be encouraged to use IATEX to create it the paper.
+You will be encouraged to to use LATEX to create it the paper.
 More details will follow.

-72400 Grades: Grades will be based on a midterm exam, a final exam, and a presentation and paper.
+72400 Grades: Grades will be based on a midterm exam, a final exam, and a paper.

-• The midterm exam will be given on Monday March 25.
-It is worth 45% of your final grade.
+- The midterm exam will be given on Wenesday March 19.
+It is worth 45% of your final grade. - The Final will be given at the appointed hour during finals week.
+This is currently Monday, May 19, from 6:20 to 8:20, however the College may change this schedule.
+The Final will be 45% of your grade.

-- The Final will be given at the appointed hour during finals week.
-This is currently Monday, May 20, from 6:20 to 8:20, however the College may change this schedule.
-The Final will be 45% of your grade. - The presentation and paper, worth the remaining 10% of your grade, will have two parts.
-There will be a short (8-12 pages, not including notes or bibliography) paper about something you find interesting that is related to the class.
-It will be due Wednesday April 17.
+• The paper, worth the remaining 10% of your grade, will short (8-12 pages, not including notes or bibliography) paper about something you find interesting that is related to the class.
+It will be due Wednesday April 21.
 It must be created with LATEX.
-Over the next few classes, you will present the paper to the class in a 15 minute presentation.
 More details will follow.